conda-forge/conda-forge.github.io/src/user/introduction.rst

 Anyone can contribute packages to the ``conda-forge`` channel.
 You don't have to be the upstream maintainer of a package in order to contribute it to ``conda-forge``.
-To learn how you can contribute your first package read `the staging process <https://conda-forge.org/docs/maintainer/adding_pkgs.html#the-staging-process>`_.
+If you are interested in submitting a package to conda-forge, read `the staging process <https://conda-forge.org/docs/maintainer/adding_pkgs.html#the-staging-process>`_. for a better description of the process.

 How can I give credit to conda-forge?